spatie/laravel-data/docs/getting-started/quickstart.md

 }
 ```

-Thanks to the casts we added earlier, this can be quickly transformed into a `PostData` object as such:
+Thanks to the casts we added earlier, this can be quickly transformed into a `PostData` object:

 ```php
 PostData::from(Post::findOrFail($id));
 ```

+## Customizing the creation of a data object

 It is even possible to manually define how such a model is mapped onto a data object.
 To demonstrate that, we will take a completely different example that shows the strength of the `from` method.